John Arrillaga: Early life and education

+After he graduated from Stanford with a bachelor's degree in geography, Arrillaga played basketball for Bilbao Águilas in Spain's Liga Nacional, and was the league's second highest point-scorer.
+He played briefly in the NBA for the San Francisco Warriors.

 Career

 Arrillaga started his career selling insurance before buying his first property—a run-down commercial building, which he fixed and let for rent to buy a second building.

 Arrillaga established his career as a real estate developer starting in the 1960s, partnering with Richard Peery in acquiring California farmland which they converted into office space.
 Their partnership took off with the growth of the semiconductor industry and other high-tech businesses, such as Intel, in what became known as Silicon Valley.
 Arrillaga and Peery converted thousands of acres of farmland into office space in cities such as Mountain View, San Jose, and Sunnyvale to meet the industry's needs.
 Over a period of 50 years, their partnership, Peery Arrillaga, built over 20 million square feet of commercial real estate, becoming one of Silicon Valley's biggest commercial landlords.
 In 2006, he sold over five million square feet of his real estate holdings for roughly $1.1 billion to the real estate division of Deutsche Bank.
 In 2020 Arrillaga ranked No. 339 on the Forbes 400 list of the richest people in America.
 In October 2020, his net worth was $2.5 billion.